Shopify/slate/README.md

 While `gulp` is running (or manually with `gulp build`) these icons will be optimized and placed in `src/icons/temp` and then have an SVG spritesheet created from them.
 The temporary icons will not be tracked in GitHub.

+Note: Illustrator doesn't render the nicest SVG icons.
+Sketch is suggested for creating and editing SVGs.

 ### Usage | customizable colors

 Most icons should allow their color to be changed with CSS.
 Depending on the icon, this will be via the `fill` or `path` attributes.